Woman Critically Injured In Early Morning Shooting On I-95, Traffic Brought To Standstill

 MIAMI (CBSMiami) – A woman was critically injured in a shooting early Monday morning on I-95.

-The Florida Highway Patrol said it happened around 3:30 a.m. in the area of NW 103 Street.READ MORE: New Miami-Dade Schools Superintendent José Dotres' First Day On The Job
+The Florida Highway Patrol said it happened around 3:30 a.m. in the area of NW 103 Street.READ MORE: Man's Limbs Blown Off In 'Gruesome' Lauderhill Scrapyard Explosion

 Miami-Dade police said I-95 was reopened just before noon.